Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 Your tenderer may be swayed by a cheaper deal.
 They may know someone and want to give them the contract.
 They may even be looking for an excuse to get rid of you.

-If you are the incumbent, you need work just as hard as everyone else to win the business.
-Don’t rest on your laurels, and invest the time in putting together a solid application.
+If you are the incumbent, you need work just as hard on your tender application to win the business.
+Don’t rest on your laurels, and invest the time in putting together a solid submission.

 Create a bid library